haroldwongms/openshift-containerplatform/README.md

 ### NOTE

 The OpenShift Ansible playbook does take a while to run when using VMs backed by Standard Storage.
 VMs backed by Premium Storage are faster.
-If you want Premimum Storage, select a DS or GS series VM.
+If you want Premium Storage, select a DS or GS series VM.
 <hr />
-Be sure to follow the OpenShift instructions to create the ncessary DNS entry for the OpenShift Router for access to applications.
+Be sure to follow the OpenShift instructions to create the necessary DNS entry for the OpenShift Router for access to applications.

 ### TROUBLESHOOTING

-If you encounter an error during deployment of the cluster, plesae view the deployment status.
-The following Error Codes will help to narrow things down <br/>
+If you encounter an error during deployment of the cluster, please view the deployment status.
+The following Error Codes will help to narrow things down.

 1. Exit Code 3: Your Red Hat Subscription User Name and / or Password is incorrect
 2. Exit Code 4: Your Red Hat Pool ID is incorrect or there are no entitlements available
 3. Exit Code 5: Unable to provision Docker Thin Pool Volume